Pharmacy script. What to say

 This works well for Estrofem because menopause is a common, accepted indication.

-Script 4 — at a pharmacy that knows you
+Script 4.
+At a pharmacy that knows you

 If you go to the same pharmacy regularly, the “for someone else” story stops being plausible.
 At that point you have two options: